AriFaradisa/Dell-5570-Hackintosh/README.md

 Some notes :

-1) If you want to use smbios 15,2 (which I find better for our laptop) you should use Mojave or High Sierra at least on version G65.
+1) If you want to use High Sierra you need to use configHS.plist and  High Sierra at least on version G65.
 If you try to install lower High Sierra version you won't be able to boot.
 If you prefer you can use smbios 14,1 whick will work on all version of HS , but without proper cpu management.

-2) With smbios 15,2 be sure to have in your clover/kexts/other folder the notouchid.kext.
+2) Be sure to have in your clover/kexts/other folder the notouchid.kext.
 Otherwise you will be experiencing a lag when prompting for security password.

 3) Dispaly analysis is set to 1920x1080 (default).
 If you find (like me) that fonts are too small you can use a scaled one (like 1600x900).
 Or you can run one-key-hidpi-master to get HDIPI , too.